-Examples of good and poor practice - management information

-Good practice Poor practice
+Examples of good and poor practice - management information Good practice Poor practice

-Management information which includes: None or very limited manager
+Management information which includes:

-0 Communication strategy responses information being collated.

-0 Options deployed before and after term end (maturity), such as term No management information which

-extension, transfer to part interest- reviews the performance of options

-only/repayment deployed after maturity.

-0 Post-maturity rolling options, such as

-renewing term extensions No analysis of current mortgage

-0 Post-maturity arrears, litigation and portfolio to inform the firm's current

-0 repossession Predictive data, such as loan and future maturity strategy.

-0 repayment probability, which might

-include customer payment behaviours,

-loan size, loan to value, age at term

-end and past regional performance

-indicators

-0 Collating information to capture current repayment strategy for existing

-interest-only customers (as part of a

-wider contact strategy via mail, phone

-and branch).
-This information is then

-used to develop the firm's interest-only

-strategy.
+- Communication strategy responses - Options deployed before and after term end (maturity), such as term extension, transfer to part interestonly/repayment - Post-maturity rolling options, such as renewing term extensions - Post-maturity arrears, litigation and repossession - Predictive data, such as loan repayment probability, which might include customer payment behaviours, loan size, loan to value, age at term end and past regional performance indicators - Collating information to capture current repayment strategy for existing interest-only customers (as part of a wider contact strategy via mail, phone and branch).
+This information is then used to develop the firm's interest-only strategy.